fundacionctic/connector-building-blocks/README.md

 After installing Vagrant on your system, simply run `vagrant up` to create both the provider and the consumer.
 The `Vagrantfile` is configured to handle all the necessary provisioning steps, such as installing dependencies and building the connector.
 Once the build process is complete, you can log into the consumer and provider by using `vagrant ssh consumer` or `vagrant ssh provider`.

-> Note that we use Multicast DNS to ensure that `provider.local` resolves to the provider’s IP and that `consumer.local` resolves to the consumers’ IP.
+We use Multicast DNS to ensure that `provider.local` resolves to the provider’s IP and that `consumer.local` resolves to the consumers’ IP.
 This forces us to install `avahi-daemon` and `libnss-mdns` in both the consumer and provider, and also to bind the volumes `/var/run/dbus` and `/var/run/avahi-daemon/socket` on all Docker containers.

+> Please note that the examples below are run in the Consumer VM, which can be accessed by running `vagrant ssh consumer`.

 ### Consumer Pull

 This example demonstrates the _Consumer Pull_ use case as defined in the [documentation of the Transfer Data Plane extension](https://github.com/eclipse-edc/Connector/tree/main/extensions/control-plane/transfer/transfer-data-plane).

-This approach tends to be more efficient than the Provider Push approach, as a single access token can be reused to send multiple requests to the same HTTP endpoint with different body contents and query arguments.
+This approach tends to be more efficient than the _Provider Push_ approach, as a single access token can be reused to send multiple requests to the same HTTP endpoint with different body contents and query arguments.

 ![HTTP Pull example](./diagrams/http-pull-example.png "HTTP Pull example")